AGFC cancels meeting, closes public facilities

+The public is encouraged to use outside amenities such as hiking trails, lakes, wildlife management areas and water trails.

-"Hunting and fishing licenses for residents and nonresidents can still be purchased at open license vendors throughout the state and even through our website (www.agfc.com) to promote social distancing," said AGFC Director Pat Fitts.
-"The outdoors is always open, and spring is a great time to enjoy some fishing, bird watching or scouting for the upcoming turkey season in The Natural State."
+“Hunting and fishing licenses for residents and nonresidents can still be purchased at open license vendors throughout the state and even through our website (www.agfc.com) to promote social distancing,” AGFC Director Pat Fitts said.
+“The outdoors is always open, and spring is a great time to enjoy some fishing, bird watching or scouting for the upcoming turkey season in The Natural State.”

 AGFC Deputy Director Chris Colclasure said the closure of facilities won’t stop staff from spreading the conservation message.